Zukemon/nftgall/README.md

 <h4>To run app on local server:</h4>

     • After downloading code simply go to the code directory and activate the virtual environment using the command:
     "source venv/bin/activate"
-   • Next step is to simply run the command,
-    "flask run"
+    • Once activated run the following command "flask run" to run app on your local server.
-    and follow the generated local server link to view app on browser
+    Follow the provided link once app is running succesfully and app will be available on your browser